ramonskie/jellyfin-plugin-prunarr-bridge/README.md

 ## License

 This is a proof-of-concept project.
-License to be determined when integrated into Prunarr.
+License to be determined when integrated into OxiCleanarr.

 ## Related Projects

-- **Prunarr** - Media cleanup tool for Plex/Jellyfin/Emby
+- **OxiCleanarr** - Media cleanup tool for Plex/Jellyfin/Emby
 - **Jellyfin** - Free software media system

 ## Support